 Bio details: short form

 - Formal (Tibetan) Buddhist study, initiation and meditation practice: 1996 – 2000.
-I’ve maintained a daily meditation practice since, but no longer identify as Buddhist.
+I’ve maintained a meditation practice since, but no longer identify as Buddhist.

 - Took first asana classes in 2000.
 Maintained daily practice until 2010, and practice approx. 3x per week since then.